 The following eight variables were constructed and included on the file to facilitate the selection of appropriate cases for various analyses.
 Table 2 below contains descriptive statistics for these variables.

-YEARIND 1=both years, 2=in 2019 only, and 3=in 2020 only ALL5RDS In scope and data collected in all 5 rounds (0=no, 1=yes)
+YEARIND 1=both years, 2=in 2020 only, and 3=in 2021 only ALL5RDS In scope and data collected in all 5 rounds (0=no, 1=yes) DIED Died during the two-year survey period (0=no, 1=yes)